 If your faith is God's gift, then God was pursuing you before you were chasing Him.
 You weren't on a solo spiritual quest that He happened to join.
 He initiated.
 He began.
 He chose you before you knew He existed.
 Every doubt He quieted, every fear He eased, every moment of clarity when the gospel suddenly made sense — He was in all of it.
 Not because you earned a response, but because He loved you first (1 John 4:19).

-And here is what hits you: that is infinitely better.
+And that is infinitely better.
 Because now your faith isn't standing on the shakiest possible foundation — your own will, your own consistency, your own ability to keep choosing correctly every morning.
 Your faith is standing on God's will.
 His choice.
 His faithfulness.
 And He does not fail.
 He does not waver.
 He does not change His mind about you because you change yours.

 This is the crown jewel of the entire gospel: faith itself is a gift.
 You cannot claim credit for it without claiming credit for your salvation.
 And claiming credit for your salvation is the very works-righteousness that Scripture condemns (Galatians 5:4).
-The person who sees this stops fighting and starts weeping — not with loss, but with gratitude.
-Because they have discovered that the God of the universe chose them, pursued them, raised them from the dead, and placed faith in their hands like a father placing a ring on his child's finger.
+The one who finally sees it loses nothing worth keeping — and discovers that the God of the universe chose him, pursued him, raised him from the dead, and set faith in his open hand like a father slipping a ring onto the finger of a child who did nothing to earn the welcome.

 You didn't choose Him.
 He chose you.
 And that is not a threat to your faith.
 It is the only foundation strong enough to hold it.